-The term 'market surveillance' designates the activities carried out and the measures taken by public authorities of the Member States to ensure that the provisions of the Machinery Directive for machinery and partly completed machinery are correctly applied and that machinery placed on the market and put into service is safe.
-The Regulation is directly applicable from 1st January 2010 and the current Machinery Directive establish a stronger legal basis for market surveillance and enforcement action and also provide for the necessary cooperation between the Members States and the Commission in this area.
+The term "market surveillance" refers to the activities and measures conducted by public authorities of the Member States to ensure the correct application of the provisions of the Machinery Directive for machinery and partly completed machinery (in the new 12100:2025 component machine) and to ensure the safety of machinery placed on the market and put into service.
+The Regulation has been directly applicable since the 1st of January, 2010.
+The Machinery regulation law from the 20th of January 2027 establishes a stronger legal basis for market surveillance and enforcement actions.
+Also, it provides for necessary cooperation between Member States and the Commission in this area.

-The practical application is carried out in the framework of the Machinery Administrative Cooperation Group (Machinery ADCO Group) that exchange information at meetings usually twice a year.
+The practical application is carried out in the framework of the Machinery Administrative Cooperation Group (Machinery ADCO), which exchange information at meetings usually twice a year.